Pineapple-1/Invisiblity-cloak/README.md

 # Invisiblity-cloak
-Harry Potter Invisible Cloak Using Python &amp; Opencv This script will capture the background so let it capture the background.
+Invisiblity Cloak Using Python &amp; Opencv.
+This script will capture the background so let it capture the background.
- It will show the captured background if red color red color appeared that will show a cloaking effect.
+It will show the captured background if red color appeared that will show a cloaking effect.
 # How to run?
 ## Install dependencies
 * pip install opencv-python